DouglasOrr/DouglasOrr.github.io/src/2020-09-training-objectives/5-policy/article.md

 ## Wrap up

 OK, that's probably quite enough for now!
-We've seen how to use policy gradients to directly optimize an expected reward, even when we cannot differentiate that reward function.
-We added a couple of tweaks that can really help optimization to converge: baselines and policy regularization.
+We've seen how to use policy gradients to directly optimise an expected reward, even when we cannot differentiate that reward function.
+We added a couple of tweaks that can really help optimisation to converge: baselines and policy regularisation.

-We applied policy gradients to a contrived mulit-armed bandit problem of correctly labelling CIFAR-10 images.
+We applied policy gradients to a contrived multi-armed bandit problem of correctly labelling CIFAR-10 images.
 Note that you probably shouldn't use policy gradient to solve this problem in practice.
 Since you have access to the ground truth labels, a simpler technique like softmax cross entropy should converge faster and to better final accuracy.

 Policy gradient estimation is a powerful although slightly fiddly technique.
 Although we used it for a contextual bandit, it really comes into its own in reinforcement learning, where actions and rewards extend over stateful episodes.
 There's loads more to say about RL - see the references below for good starting points.